Our Team

 Consultant Child and Family Clinical Psychologist / Director & Practice Manager / Clinical Supervisor

 With 20 years of experience in child, adolescent, and family clinical psychology, Claudia has developed a deep expertise in understanding and treating a wide range of psychological issues.
-She has worked in both public and private sectors across Germany and Australia, including at the Child & Youth Mental Health Services at Hornsby Hospital, and most recently spent four years in private practice in Ballina.
+She has worked in both public and private settings across Germany and Australia, including at the Child & Youth Mental Health Services at Hornsby Hospital, and most recently spent four years in private practice in Ballina.

 Claudia’s areas of expertise include: